scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 }

 message HopEntry {
-    // Material to create the data-plane hop field.
+    // Material to create the data-plane Hop Field.
     HopField hop_field = 1;
     // MTU on the ingress link.
     uint32 ingress_mtu = 2;